spizeck/Sea-Saba-Knowledge-Base/docs/GeneralInformation/ProblemSolving.md

-# Standard Operating Procedure (SOP) for Problem-Solving & Issue Escalation
+# Problem-Solving & Issue Escalation

----

 ## Purpose

 To provide a clear, step-by-step framework that empowers all staff members to solve problems independently, minimizing unnecessary interruptions and efficiently using resources.

 ## Scope

 This SOP applies to all employees who need assistance in troubleshooting issues or making decisions within the organization.

----

 ## Procedure